caseit-tech-director/caseit-web-netlify/site/content/sponsorship/_index.md

     growth for our international competitors and event attendees.
 sponsorship_opportunities:
   heading: Sponsorship Opportunities
-  text: CaseIT strives to foster opportunities in networking, engagement and
+  text: CaseIT is a not-for-profit organization that is proud to be primarily
-    community involvement with our sponsorship benefits.
-CaseIT is a not-for-profit organization that is proud to be primarily funded through the generosity of corporate partners.
+    funded through the generosity of corporate partners.
+Striving to foster opportunities in networking, engagement and community involvement with our sponsorship benefits.
   ctaText: Explore All Options
 sponsorship_package:
   heading: Sponsorship Package